mb21/qua-kit/config/README-mac.md

 The siren service is based on PostgreSQL database and its extension PostGIS.
 This means that to build and run the service, you need to install those.
+In addition, qua-server need `gd` graphics library.
-On Ubuntu 16.04 I am using following command for this purpose:
+On mac OS I am using following command for this purpose:
 ```
 brew install libgd
 brew install postgresql